RedGhoul/pgnow/main.md

 Deadlocks: Number of detected deadlocks with involved queries.

-8. Replication (Optional)
-Replication Status: Indicates if replication is active (for setups with replication).

-Replication Lag: Time delay between primary and replica servers.

-Replica Health: Basic status of replica servers (if applicable).

-9. Error Logs
-Recent Errors: Displays the latest error messages from PostgreSQL logs with timestamps.

 10. Customization
 Configurable Dashboard: Allows users to select which metrics to display prominently.